slugXcoder/Java-Spring-Boot-CRUD-REST-APIs-for-User-Management/README.md

 # Java-Spring-Boot-CRUD-REST-APIs-for-User-Management

-Project Overview
+Java Spring Boot CRUD REST API

-This project is a simple CRUD (Create, Read, Update, Delete) REST API developed using Java Spring Boot.
-It is structured in a 3-layer architecture consisting of the Controller Layer, Service Layer, and Repository Layer, implementing a clear separation of concerns and modular design.
+A simple CRUD (Create, Read, Update, Delete) REST API developed using Java Spring Boot, structured using a 3-layer architecture consisting of the Controller Layer, Service Layer, and Repository Layer.
+This project demonstrates the implementation of CRUD operations with data persistence using JPA and Hibernate, custom exception handling, data validation, monitoring with Spring Boot Actuator, and API documentation using Swagger UI.

-Technologies and Tools
+🛠️ Technologies and Tools

--Java Spring Boot
+Java Spring Boot

--Spring Data JPA
+Spring Data JPA

--Hibernate ORM
+Hibernate ORM

--MySQL Database
+MySQL Database

--DTO (Data Transfer Object) Pattern
+DTO (Data Transfer Object) Pattern

--Spring Boot Actuator
+Spring Boot Actuator

--Spring Boot Validation
+Spring Boot Validation

--Swagger UI
+Swagger UI

-Architecture and Implementation
+✅ Architecture and Implementation

-1.Controller Layer:
+1. Controller Layer

 Handles HTTP requests and maps them to the appropriate service methods.

-Implements endpoints for all CRUD operations: creating, reading, updating, and deleting User entities.
+Implements endpoints for CRUD operations: creating, reading, updating, and deleting User entities.

-2.Service Layer:
+2. Service Layer

-Contains the business logic for processing data and interacting with the repository layer.
+Contains the business logic for data processing and interaction with the repository layer.

 Manages transactions and ensures data consistency.

-3.Repository Layer:
+3. Repository Layer

-Interacts with the database using Spring Data JPA to perform CRUD operations.
+Interacts with the database using Spring Data JPA.

-Utilizes Hibernate as the ORM framework for object-relational mapping.
+Implements Hibernate for object-relational mapping and data persistence.

-User Entity and Data Mapping
+📦 User Entity and Data Mapping

 The User entity is mapped to a corresponding database table using JPA annotations.

-Hibernate is used to manage the persistence and mapping of entity data.
+Hibernate is utilized to manage the persistence and mapping of entity data.

-DTO Implementation
+📦 DTO Implementation

-The DTO pattern is used to transfer data between client and server.
+Implements the DTO pattern to transfer data between client and server, maintaining data consistency and security.
-User data is encapsulated in a DTO object to maintain data consistency and avoid exposing internal entity structure.

-Exception Handling
+🚨 Exception Handling

 Custom exceptions are implemented to handle specific error scenarios effectively.

-These exceptions are used to standardize API responses and provide informative error messages.
+Standardized API responses and informative error messages are provided for better client-side handling.

-Validation
+✅ Validation

-Spring Boot Validation is used to enforce data integrity and validate request payloads.
+Data validation is implemented using Spring Boot Validation to enforce data integrity and validate request payloads.

-Monitoring and Actuator
+📈 Monitoring and Actuator

-Spring Boot Actuator is included to monitor application metrics and health.
+Spring Boot Actuator is integrated to monitor application metrics and health.

-Endpoints like /actuator/health provide runtime information.
+Access runtime information via /actuator/health and other endpoints.

-API Documentation with Swagger UI
+📜 API Documentation with Swagger UI

-Swagger UI is integrated for API documentation and testing.
+Swagger UI is configured to provide interactive API documentation and testing.

-All CRUD endpoints can be accessed and tested via the Swagger UI interface.
+All CRUD endpoints can be accessed and tested directly from the Swagger UI interface.

-Functionality
+📦 CRUD Functionality

--Create User: POST request to create a new user.
+Create User: POST /users - Create a new user.

--Read User: GET request to retrieve a user by ID or fetch all users.
+Read User: GET /users/{id} - Retrieve a user by ID or GET /users - Fetch all users.

--Update User: PUT request to update user data.
+Update User: PUT /users/{id} - Update user data.

--Delete User: DELETE request to remove a user by ID.
+Delete User: DELETE /users/{id} - Remove a user by ID.

-Summary
+📌 Summary

-The project demonstrates a clean and modular implementation of a basic CRUD REST API using Java Spring Boot.
-It leverages JPA and Hibernate for data persistence, custom exception handling for error management, validation for data integrity, and Spring Boot Actuator for monitoring.
-Additionally, Swagger UI is integrated for API documentation and testing, allowing all CRUD operations to be executed directly from the UI.
+This project demonstrates a well-structured and modular implementation of a basic CRUD REST API using Java Spring Boot.
+It includes JPA and Hibernate for data persistence, custom exception handling, data validation, Spring Boot Actuator for monitoring, and Swagger UI for API documentation and testing, allowing direct execution of CRUD operations from the UI.